labsyspharm/smallmoleculesuite-old/README.md

 ### LibraryR

 <p><b><a href = "http://www.smallmoleculesuite.org/apps/LibraryR/">LibraryR</a></b> composes custom chemical genetics libraries for gene-sets of interest.
-Compounds in the library are selected based on affinity, selectivity, structural similarity and clinical development phase.
+Compounds in the library are selected based on affinity, selectivity, structural similarity (calculated using <a href = "https://www.rdkit.org/">RDKit</a>) and clinical development phase.
 Additionally we source several expert opinion "best-in-class" lists.
 To use LibraryR, simply submit a list of genes for which the library should be designed, or load one of the example gene-sets, click 'Submit' and adjust the inclusion criteria to fit your research purpose.
 The library will be adjusted based on the input genes and inclusion criteria.
 </p>

 Visit on the web: